pivotal-cf/git-hooks-core/README.md

 ### (Optional) Setting excludelist

-Whitelist inform git-hooks-core to ignore certain repos.
+Exludelist inform git-hooks-core to ignore certain repos.
 This is handy for private repos containing secret keys.
 The structure of exlcudelist is as follows:

 ```